-A sincere thank you to all who joined us April 24th for the Spring Trade Fair.
-Forty-two student design teams presented their work.
+A sincere thank you to all who joined us November 20th for the Fall Trade Fair.
+Nine student design teams presented their work.
 For more information on the teams please download the Trade Fair Program.
 Congratulations to the Trade Fair winners (listed below).
 The competition was extremely close this semester!

 About Senior Design

 The College of Engineering & Computational Sciences Capstone Design Course is a creative multidisciplinary design experience emerging from combined efforts in civil, electrical, mechanical, and environmental specialties in engineering.
 Within the engineering community it is widely believed that many of the challenges which are facing practicing engineers, now and in the 21st century, can best be met by exploiting multidisciplinary approaches.
 This Program in Senior Capstone Engineering Design has been established to demonstrate the value and ingenuity which can be derived from cooperative design efforts among traditional engineering disciplines.

 The Accreditation Board for Engineering and Technology (ABET) defines engineering design:

 "Engineering design is the process of devising a system, component or process to meet desired needs.
 It is a decision-making process (often iterative), in which the basic sciences, mathematics, and engineering sciences are applied to convert resources optimally to meet a stated objective.
 Among fundamental elements of the design process are the establishment of objectives and criteria, synthesis, analysis, construction, testing and evaluation."

 This course has been designed to comply with the ABET guidelines that require the engineering design component of a curriculum to include at least some of the following features:

 - formulation of design problem statements and specifications

 Further, it is essential to include a variety of realistic constraints such as:

 - economic factors